abTEM/doc/docs/intro.md

 __*ab*TEM: transmission electron microscopy from first principles__

 *ab*TEM is a flexible open-source package for simulating transmission electron microscopy experiments.
-As a Python API, it allows for easy integration with other simulation codes and analysis tools accessible from Python, while utilization of other open-source projects makes *ab*TEM fast and scalable from a laptop to a high-performance computing environment.
+We strive for easy integration with other simulation codes and analysis tools accessible from Python.
+Utilization of other open-source projects makes *ab*TEM fast and scalable from a laptop to a high-performance computing environment.

 Here are a few links to help you get started; please also note the navigation menu on the left side of the page.